thecodeweaver/Reddit_Meme_Downloader/README.md

 # Reddit_Meme_Downloader
- A python script to download saved memes from Reddit using PRAW
+ A python program to download memes from Reddit using the PRAW